democracy-how/democracy-how/README.md

 # Anarchy and vacuum in power

 In physics when the air is taken out of a volume a new air will come in from the surrounding.
 Similar to that there is no vacuum in organized power.
 There are always people energetic-enough  who are organized on street-level, neighborhood level, city-level, province-level and so on.
 There are always multiple groups of organizations: based on profession, sex, personal interests, politics, sports, religion, and even just pure hate.
 There are always some kind of organizations that unite people.
 And the people at the top of these organization are hungry for power.
 Sometimes because they have antisocial disorder, but sometimes because they feel a need to solve their own problems, in rare cases some of them want to do something good.
 In cases where central regime fallen, these organizations will start to unite people around them.
 Eventually several of these organizations will form dominant parties/powers.
 If these parties are strong enough, they will form a new regime.
 If one of them particularly strong enough, it will form a dictatorial regime.
 If non of these parties are strong enough to form a strong federal state control, don’t worry.
 There are always similar groups from neighboring countries that are willing to invade.
-And lastl;y if the invasion isn’t implemented, the parties collide against each other into civil unrest and war.
+And lastly if the invasion isn’t implemented, the parties collide against each other into civil unrest and war.

 Example: destabilization of regimes in Iraq and Siriya, and a consequent rise of Islamic State (ISIS).
 When Sadam’s regime was removed by the invasion of United States and Western Allies and when the allied armies started to exit Iraq, a vacuum of power arose in remote geographical areas in Iraq which allied forces had trouble to control.
-Conflicts between religious groups resulted in establishment of terror-like organizations that one of them would be come ISIS.
+Conflicts between religious groups resulted in establishment of terror-like organizations that one of them would become ISIS.
 Further destabilization of power in the neighbouring Siria allowed ISIS to spread into larger territory and hence control larger population, larger area, and larger income to the organization.

 Example: China after the removal of the imperial regime in 1911:
 China was very unstable during the times of the last emperor.
-Foreign powers took control of large chunks of the Chinese land and even if the rest of the land was not controlled by foreign countries, they still influenced the rest of the country economically and through the sale of drugs.
+Foreign powers took control of large chunks of the Chinese land and even if the rest of the land was not controlled by foreign countries, they still influenced the rest of the country economically and through the sale of drugs and goods.
 The Chinese army was too weak to protect itself from foreign control.
 Internally, many people were poor; some wanted to modernize the country.
-Revolts erupted all over the country.
+Revolts erupted all over the Chinese empire.
 In addition, at the beginning of the 20s century China still dealt with widespread opium cultivation and addiction cultivated by UK on China during the 19s century <!--document the Opium War and so on -->.
 Large parts of society including educated and reach people consumed the drug; peasants cultivated poppies; merchants used opium as currency; and some local governments used opium for taxation.
 Large effort by the central government to stop poppy cultivation raised anger among the Chinese public.

 What can an individual do to avoid anarchy and consequent violence?